 Breeding was a feature that has stayed since Gold and Silver, allowing players to leave two Pokémon in the day care center for a chance for them to breed.
 Many species of Pokémon cannot breed, however.
 The child of the Pokémon will gain whatever moves its father has, while it gets the species of its mother.

 Taking place in the Johto Region, Gold and Silver follows Gold, a young boy for New Bark Town.
 In the beginning of the game, he moves to New Bark Town and meets Professor Elm, who gives him the choice of one of three starter Pokémon: Cyndaquil, Totodile, or Chikorita.
-Later, you will run into your rival, Silver, and he will challenge you to your first of many Pokémon battles with him.
-After the battle, he will flee from you and you will discover that you have just fought against the thief who stole one of Professor Elm's Pokémon.
-You will also meet Professor Oak, who gives you the Pokédex and the important task of catching all of the Pokémon in the Johto Region.
+Later, Gold will run into his rival, Silver, and he will challenge Gold to the first of many Pokémon battles with him.
+After the battle, he will flee from Gold who will discover that he has just fought against the thief who stole one of Professor Elm's Pokémon.
+Gold will also meet Professor Oak, who gives him the Pokédex and the important task of catching all of the Pokémon in the Johto Region.